Acupuncture

 Migraine is a complex disorder; each episode begins with prodromes and aura (transient focal neurological symptoms).
 The origin of recurrent headache accompanied by visual or sensory symptoms is speculated to involve the hypothalamus, brain stem, and cortex.
 Current theories suggest that migraine is a neurovascular disorder involving cortical spreading depression, neurogenic inflammation, and vasodilation.
 A randomized controlled trial investigated the efficacy and tolerability of acupuncture in comparison with topiramate treatment in chronic migraine prophylaxis.
 The effectiveness of acupuncture was similar to or greater than that of prophylactic pharmacotherapy, with fewer side effects in migraine.

-Activation of the parasympathetic nervous system
+Activation of the parasympathetic nervous system and Hormonal regulation

 Parasympathetic tone refers to the baseline level of activity in the parasympathetic nervous system (PNS), which is part of the autonomic nervous system responsible for regulating the body's unconscious actions.
 The PNS is often referred to as the "rest and digest" system because it conserves energy and helps maintain homeostasis during restful states.